Home > Utility Tools > How to Import CSV to Google Contacts on Mac & Windows PC

 3. This step is about what column headings to use.

 You can first try the official template provided by Google Contacts.
 Download the template and open it in Excel.
 Compare the headings in the template and in your CSV file.
 Edit the headings in your file accordingly if needed.
 Now try uploading the edited file to Google Contacts.
-If it works, then congratulations.

 Method 2.
 How to efficiently import contacts from CSV format Google Contacts